 - Frozen Screen

 If the device freezes, you will have no other option other than rebooting and risking the loss of all unsaved work.
 Freezes may be a symptom of registry conflicts, inadequate RAM, missing or corrupt files, or spyware.
 Press and hold the power button until the device switches off, then restart it and begin the cleaning up of the system so that it doesn’t freeze again.
-This can be done in a DIY (Do-It-Yourself) method, rather than seeking an expert’s help for computer repair in South Riverside.
+This can be done in a DIY (Do-It-Yourself) method, rather than seeking our expert’s help for computer repair in South Riverside.
+We always encourage our customers to try things on their own.

 - Slow Internet